-Tri Cities Washington Home Selling | Your Property's Age Factors a Lot
+Tri-Cities Washington Home Selling | Your Property's Age Factors a Lot

-From your perspective, your home has grown with you over time, standing with you through all of the major milestones in your life and evolving with your own lifestyle.
+From your perspective, your home has grown with you over time, standing with you through all the major milestones in your life and evolving with your own lifestyle.
 That evolution might be seen through the changes in the interior design of your home.
 It might be seen in a new addition or new renovation to the property.

 However, how will a prospective buyer view the advanced age of your property?
-Will they see the love and care you have put into your property or will they see the way age has affected the exterior of your property?
-Will they see a well-decorated property with the feeling of home that you feel or will they see chips in the paint and a crack in the foundation?
+Will they see the love and care you have put into your property, or will they see the way age has affected the exterior of your property?
+Will they see a well-decorated property with the feeling of home that you feel, or will they see chips in the paint and a crack in the foundation?

 As with any step in the real estate process, having the answers a prospective buyer is looking for before the buyer asks will help you convey a sense of professionalism and preparation in your home sale.
-As a buyer sees your home, perhaps a property that was built in the 1950s, they will of course have that in mind as they look through the state of the home.
+As a buyer sees your home, a property that was built in the 1950s, they will of course have that in mind as they look through the state of the home.

 Your Part as Seller

-The best thing you can do as a seller of the property is keep that in mind when you construct your marketing materials and formulate a strategy for talking to a prospective buyer.
+The best thing you can do as a seller of the property keeps that in mind when you construct your marketing materials and formulate a strategy for talking to a prospective buyer.
 When a potential buyer goes through the process of determining whether a home is right or not, they will want to know how age has affected the property.
 More concretely, they want to know how long the home will last and what kind of care it might need in the future.

 While your word might be good enough for your friends and family, it’s probably not going to be good enough for a potential buyer.
 Yes, you can claim that your home might last another 20 years but without some kind of proof, a potential buyer will disregard your claim as mere marketing fluff to convince someone to buy the property.